1962–63 South-West Indian Ocean cyclone season: Tropical Cyclone Delia

 Delia originated near Diego Garcia and moved southwestward, passing north of St. Brandon, east of Madagascar, and west of Réunion.
 It lasted from January 12 to January 20.

-Severe Tropical Storm Emma
+Tropical Storm Emma

 According to the MFR, Emma was a short-lived tropical storm that persisted southeast of Rodrigues, although other warning agencies tracked it for much longer, following it from the Australian basin for 12 days.

-Severe Tropical Storm Fanny
+Tropical Cyclone Fanny

 Fanny developed northeast of St. Brandon and moved to the west-southwest, crossing Madagascar before dissipating on February 19.

 Tropical Cyclone Grace

 On February 12, Tropical Storm Grace was moving west-southwestward away from Diego Garcia.
 It later turned to the south-southeast, passing west of Rodrigues, dissipating on February 22.

-Moderate Tropical Storm Hilda
+Tropical Storm Hilda

 Tropical Storm Hilda was a short-lived storm that originated in the Mozambique Channel and moved south-southeastward, lasting from February 27 to March 2.